howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_10.md

 }
 ```
 This tests ensures that after logout is called the `$_SESSION` variable is `empty`.
-After running `make test` you should see a similar error
+After running `composer test` you should see a similar error
 ```bash
 There was 1 failure: